aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Extensions to the ACME Protocol: The "renewalInfo" Resource

 We define a new resource type, the "`renewalInfo`" resource, as part of the ACME protocol.
+This new resource both allows clients to query the server for suggestions on when they should renew certificates, and allows clients to inform the server when they have completed renewal (or otherwise replaced the certificate to their satisfaction).

+## Getting Renewal Information

 To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.

 The full request URL is computed by concatenating the `renewalInfo` URL from the server's directory with a forward slash and the base64url-encoded [@!RFC4648, section 5] bytes of a DER-encoded `CertID` ASN.1 sequence [@!RFC6960, section 4.1.1].
 Trailing '=' characters MUST be stripped.